-- A summary of progress on action tasks and current issues will be prepared by the Planning and Zoning Committee Town Board or an appointed committee for public dissemination. - A Town Vision meeting will typically be scheduled every twofew years to discuss status of action tasks, respond to changing contexts, review Plan visions and goals, suggest next steps, and establish an agenda for the next two yearswhat follows next.
-Additional formal reviews of the plan, including public comment, may occur more frequently if desired. - Committee meetings and public dialogue will be followed by the preparation of proposed amendments to the plan. - The Town Board will conduct public hearing(s) and adopt the revised Plan and action tasks as necessary.
+- A summary of progress on action tasks and current issues will be prepared by the Planning and Zoning Committee for public dissemination. - A Town Vision meeting will typically be scheduled every two years to discuss status of action tasks, review Plan visions and goals, suggest next steps and establish an agenda for the next two years.
+Additional formal reviews of the plan, including public comment may occur more frequently if desired. - Committee meetings and public dialogue will be followed by the preparation of proposed amendments to the plan. - The Town Board will conduct public hearing(s) and adopt the revised Plan and action tasks as necessary.